Bohdana Bashuk, Executive Director Shevchenko Foundation.

-Emerging Canadian theatre artist Lianna Makuch, of Edmonton, AB., is the 2020 beneficiary of the $25,000 REACH Mentorship/Residency for the Arts grant program, a project of the Shevchenko Foundation in partnership with the Ihnatowycz Family Foundation.
+Emerging Canadian artists Anna Bucciarelli, Natalya Gennadi, and Stacey Yerofeyeva (Nastasia Y) will share the $25,000 REACH Mentorship/Residency for the Arts 2021 award, a project of the Shevchenko Foundation in partnership with the Ihnatowycz Family Foundation.

-The REACH program calls on emerging Canadian artists to reach for their career dreams by seeking opportunities for mentorship, residency, internship, training, workshop and research.
+Now in its third year, the REACH program calls on emerging Canadian artists to reach for their career dreams by seeking opportunities for mentorship, residency, internship, training, workshop, and research.

 Anna Bucciarelli, a Toronto-based visual artist and arts educator, received REACH funding for research related to her initiative to preserve and advance the tradition of Ukrainian folk art by adapting Petrykivka painting techniques for the digital age.
 When notified of the award, Ms. Bucciarelli said, “I am thrilled to accept this REACH grant.
 My project will preserve and popularize centuries-old painting techniques via emerging online learning platforms.
 I hope to bring the excellence of Petrykivka into the world of digital illustration, advancing the painting technique beyond traditional mediums.”